 It is impossible to begin to learn that which one thinks one already knows.

-Neuroscience clubs can significantly improve your academic experience.
+Neuroscience clubs can significantly improve both your academic experience and your life.
 Start young.
-Since you’re here, use this page to encourage your next steps.
+Since you’re here, use this page to encourage your curious next steps.
 Listen up and see what you think.
 Ask questions below if I can help out.
-Develop a synthetic plan.
+Develop your synesthetic plan.
 Start to connect the dots.
 We will help you get where you’re going.

 It doesn’t’ matter if you’re in high school, college, or graduate school, our thought-provoking, experienced, and informed guests will provide you and your colleagues with regularly scheduled neuroscience insights, links, and a foundation for your next team discussions.
 Your contributions here will grow your insights beyond your Neuroscience Club to connect you with the real world of measured, peer-reviewed neuroscience change – globally.

 Here we help you start to make your mark in this remarkably interesting and life-changing community.

 How to Start Your Neuroscience Club